davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_a captures Communicating with the Tidyverse - Chapter 1 (Custom ggplot2 Themes)
 * DataCamp_Insights_v003_a captures Communicating with the Tidyverse - Chapter 2 (Creating Custom and Unique Visualization)
 * DataCamp_Insights_v003_a captures Communicating with the Tidyverse - Chapter 3 (Introduction to R Markdown)
+* DataCamp_Insights_v003_a captures Communicating with the Tidyverse - Chapter 4 (Customizing R Markdown Reports)